boucadair/CATS-framework/draft-xxx-can-framework.md

 ~~~
 {: #fig-can-fw title="CAN Framework."}

-Edge sites (edges for short) are the sites that provide acess to edge computing.
-A compute service (e.g., a matrix computation for face recognition, or a game server) is uniquely identified by a CAN Service ID (CS-ID).
+Edge sites (edges for short) are the sites that provide acess to edge computing resources.
+A compute service (e.g., a matrix computation for face recognition or a game server) is uniquely identified by a CAN Service ID (CS-ID).

-Service instances can be hosted on the edge sites themselves or on servers or virtual machines accessed through the edge sites (such as in an edge data center).
+Service instances can be hosted on the edge nodes themselves or on servers or virtual machines accessed through the edge sites (such as in an edge data center).
 Service instances can be instantiated and access through different edge sites so that a single service can have a significant number of instances running at different places in the network.

 {{fig-can-fw}} shows two edge sites (CAN-Router 1 and CAN-Router 3) that provide access to service instances.
 These are Egress CAN-Routers.